 Show sensitivity and respect for their particular attachments: Unlike adults, children fall in love fearlessly, without baggage.
 Maybe it’s toys as much or more than the people surrounding them they cherish.
 In the case of my children, it was their stuffed animals—each complete with name and personality.

-As enjoyable as it was for me to witness the creative powers at work in my children’s play, I knew that the depth of attachment would create a storm of trouble if any of these animal kingdom favorites were lost.
+As enjoyable as it was for me to witness the creative powers at work in my children’s play, I knew that the depth of attachment would create a storm of trouble if any of these animal kingdom favourites were lost.
 After all, these were real as flesh and blood friends in my children’s world.
 On many occasions, we did come close to losing a stuffed friend.
-At the grocery, in the airplane, on the sidewalk, silently fallen out of the stroller.
+At the grocery store, in the airplane, on the sidewalk, silently fallen out of the stroller.

 In every instance, the look of shock and pain in the affected child’s eyes was a small step into the brutal world, where fierce affection is often accompanied by sorrow, a pain equal to the love.

-Read in full on Paste Magazine.
+Read in full on City Parent Toronto Magazine.

-Read in full here.
+Read in full at Washington FAMILY.

-Read in full here.
+Read in full on Houston Family Magazine.